dad3zero/trader/docs/rules.rst

  * Two `level IV` and one `level III` stars are created.
  * If more stars should be created, cycle trough `Frontier`, `Underdeveloped` and `developed`.
- * Class IIs appear inside the box 50 clicks on a side(x and y from -25 to 25).
+ * Class IIs appear inside the box 50 ly on a side(x and y from -25 to 25).
- * Class IVs are generated outside this box (between 50 and 100 clicks).
+ * Class IVs are generated outside this box (between 50 and 100 ly).
  * Class IIIs are sprinkled troughout.

 To make the star system *even*, stars are placed one after the other on the top map (y >= 0), right (x >= 0), bottom (y <= 0) and left (x <= 0) then cycle again.

+If the number of stars is not set by the player, there should be twice the number of players plus one stars.
+This mean that for one player, there should be only 3 stars.

 The original code as found on the
 `Trade Wars Museum <http://wiki.classictw.com/index.php?title=Star_Trader_Source_Code_1>`_